AMSP-04/NETN-ETR/NETN-ETR.md

 The ETR FOM module defines two modes for a task: non-concurrent mode and concurrent mode.

-In the non-concurrent mode the task is placed on the task list for the entity, which serves as a waiting list.
+In the non-concurrent mode, the task is placed on the task list for the entity, which serves as a waiting list.
 Once the task is at the head of the task list, and the currently executing task completes, it is removed from the task list and started.
 Using this task mode, tasks are executed one after the other.

 In the concurrent mode, the task is executed concurrently with other tasks.
 With this task mode, there is no task list involved.

 The mode value is provided for each task.
-So, at any point in time an entity has zero or more concurrent mode tasks executing and at most one non-concurrent mode task executing, with zero or more non-concurrent mode tasks waiting on the task list.
+So, at any point in time, an entity has zero or more concurrent mode tasks executing and at most one non-concurrent mode task executing, with zero or more non-concurrent mode tasks waiting on the task list.

 ### ETR Task States